Azure/azure-sdk-for-net/sdk/core/Azure.Core.TestFramework/README.md

 In the test explorer, async tests will display as `TestClassName(true)` and sync tests as `TestClassName(false)`.

-When using sync-async tests with recorded tests two sessions files will be generated - the async test session will have `Async.json` suffix.
-Note that if defining a recorded test, you would inherit from `RecordedTestBase` instead of `ClientTestBase`.
-This will be discussed in more detail in [Recorded Tests](#recorded-tests).

 You can disable the sync-forwarding for an individual test by applying the `[AsyncOnly]` attribute to the test method.

 __Limitation__: all method calls/properties that are being used have to be `virtual`.